 PBF-1.
-Percent of Bachelor's Graduates Enrolled or Employed (\$30,000+) One Year After Graduation:

-This metric is based on the percentage of a graduating class of bachelor's degree recipients who are enrolled or employed (earning at least \$30,000) somewhere in the United States.
+Percent of Bachelor's Graduates Enrolled or Employed (\$40,000+) One Year After Graduation: This metric is based on the percentage of a graduating class of bachelor's degree recipients who are enrolled or employed (earning at least \$40,000) somewhere in the United States.
+This data includes non-Florida data from all states and districts, including the District of Columbia and Puerto Rico; and military enlistment as reported by the institutions.
 Students who do not have valid social security numbers and are not found enrolled are excluded.
-This data now includes: non-Florida data from all states and districts, including the District of Columbia and Puerto Rico; and military enlistment as reported by the institutions.
+Students not found enrolled following graduation and/or employed are also excluded.
 Sources: State University Database System (SUDS), Florida Department of Economic Opportunity (DEO) analysis of State Wage Interchange System (SWIS), and National Student Clearinghouse (NSC).

 PBF-2.
-Median Wages of Bachelor's Graduates Employed Full-Time One Year After Graduation

-This metric is based on annualized Unemployment Insurance (UI) wage data from the fourth fiscal quarter after graduation for bachelor's recipients.
+Median Wages of Bachelor's Graduates Employed Full-Time One Year After Graduation: This metric is based on annualized Unemployment Insurance (UI) wage data from the fourth fiscal quarter after graduation for bachelor's recipients.
 This data does not include individuals who are self-employed, employed by the military, those without a valid social security number, or making less than minimum wage.
 This data now includes non-Florida data from all states and districts, including the District of Columbia and Puerto Rico.
 Sources: State University Database System (SUDS) and Florida Department of Economic Opportunity (DEO) analysis of State Wage Interchange System (SWIS).

 PBF-3.
-Cost to the Student Net Tuition & Fees for Resident Undergraduates per 120 Credit Hours

-This metric compares the average sticker price and the average gift aid amount.
+Cost to the Student Net Tuition & Fees for Resident Undergraduates per 120 Credit Hours: This metric compares the average sticker price and the average gift aid amount.
 The sticker price includes: (1) tuition and fees for resident undergraduates; (2) books and supplies (we use a proxy as calculated by the College Board); and (3) the average number of credit hours attempted by students who were admitted as an FTIC student who graduated with a bachelor's degree from a program that requires only 120 credit hours.
 The gift aid amount includes: (1) financial aid (grants, scholarships, waivers and third-party payments) provided to resident undergraduate students during the most recent academic year; (2) the total number of credit hours for those resident undergraduates.
 The average gift aid award per credit hour was multiplied by 120 and compared to the sticker price.
 Sources: State University Database System (SUDS), the Legislature's annual General Appropriations Act, and university required fees as approved by the Florida Board of Governors.

 PBF-4.
-Four Year FTIC Graduation Rate

-This metric is based on the percentage of first-time-in-college (FTIC) students who started in the Fall (or summer continuing to Fall) term and were enrolled full-time in their first semester and had graduated from the same institution by the summer term of their fourth year.
+Four Year FTIC Graduation Rate: This metric is based on the percentage of first-time-in-college (FTIC) students who started in the fall (or summer continuing to fall) term and were enrolled full-time in their first semester and had graduated from the same institution by the summer term of their fourth year.
 FTIC includes 'early admit' students who were admitted as a degree-seeking student prior to high school graduation.
 Students who were enrolled in advanced graduate programs during their 4th year were excluded.
 Source: State University Database System (SUDS).

 PBF-5.
-Academic Progress Rate [2nd Year Retention with 2.0 GPA or Above]

-This metric is based on the percentage of first-time-in-college (FTIC) students who started in the Fall (or summer continuing to Fall) term and were enrolled full-time in their first semester and were still enrolled in the same institution during the next Fall term with a grade point average (GPA) of at least 2.0 at the end of their first year (Fall, Spring, Summer).
+Academic Progress Rate [2nd Year Retention with 2.0 GPA or Above]: This metric is based on the percentage of first-time-in-college (FTIC) students who started in the fall (or summer continuing to fall) term and were enrolled full-time in their first semester and were still enrolled in the same institution during the next fall term with a grade point average (GPA) of at least 2.0 at the end of their first year (fall, spring, summer).
 Source: State University Database System (SUDS).